pipelinelabo/datalaiq-wiki/search/location/location.md

 # Location

-The location module converts individual latitude & longitude enumerated values into Gravwell location enumerated values.
+The location module converts individual latitude & longitude enumerated values into DatalaiQ location enumerated values.
 By default, if given a latitude and longitude E.V., it will join them into a new E.V. named Location:

 	tag=weather json coord.lon coord.lat | location lat lon | table lat lon Location